afawcett/flowtoolbelt/README.md

 Developers
 ==========

-Want to contribute to the code or just take better look?
+Want to contribute to the code or just take a better look?
 This option is for you...

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"